 Underpaid but Overworked: The Reality of Filipino Teachers in 2026

 To talk honestly about teaching in the Philippines, we have to talk honestly about labor.
 Teachers are expected to deliver quality learning, respond to student needs, produce documentation, attend school programs, and stay emotionally available.
-Yet many still feel that the compensation does not match the work.
+Yet for many, the compensation still does not match the work.

 A teacher's job does not end when students go home.
-Many still spend evenings on:
+Many spend their evenings on:

 - checking outputs